 About This Guide

-Purina Pro Plan Sport 30/20 Salmon & Rice is the best dog food for Huskies -- its salmon-based protein delivers omega-3 EPA/DHA that northern breeds specifically need for skin health, and the 30/20 protein-fat ratio supports the Husky's athletic muscle maintenance without the excessive calories that cause weight gain in the breed's surprisingly efficient metabolism.
-For owners seeking a budget-friendly alternative, Taste of the Wild Pacific Stream provides salmon as the primary protein with similar omega-3 benefits at lower cost.
+Purina Pro Plan Sport 30/20 Salmon & Rice is the best dog food for Huskies — its salmon-based protein delivers omega-3 EPA/DHA that northern breeds need for skin health, and the 30/20 protein-fat ratio supports athletic muscle maintenance without the excess calories that cause weight gain in the Husky's surprisingly efficient metabolism.

 Dog Food for Siberian Huskies Buying Guide